cj-mills/christianjmills/_posts/2020-12-17-In-Game-Style-Transfer-Experiments-1.md

 ![111_noise](..\images\in-game-style-transfer-experiments\part-1\111_noise.png)

 You can technically just make masks and noise for the whole image rather than for specific parts.
 However, I didn't feel like doing that just yet.
-I wanted to see how the model ran in Unity before investing the time to make the masks and noise, so I used one of the sample training [datasets](https://drive.google.com/file/d/1EscSNFg4ILpB7dxr-zYw_UdOILLmDlRj/view) provided for the project.
-Specifically, I used the Lynx dataset.
+I wanted to see how the model ran in Unity first, so I used one of the sample training [datasets](https://drive.google.com/file/d/1EscSNFg4ILpB7dxr-zYw_UdOILLmDlRj/view) provided for the project.
+Specifically, I used the lynx dataset.

 ![lynx_000](..\images\in-game-style-transfer-experiments\part-1\lynx_000.jpg)

 ### Training Results

 As you can see below, this model produces much less flickering than the `fast_neural_style` model.
+The next step was to see how this transferred to Unity.

 ![lynx_380p_cropped](..\images\in-game-style-transfer-experiments\part-1\lynx_380p_cropped.gif)

 ### Unity Performance

 The model did a surprisingly okay job stylizing the Kinematica demo despite having only trained on one hundred images of a lynx.
 Flickering is also significantly reduced.
 It didn't even give me any headaches importing the ONNX file into Unity.
 The only catch was performance.
-The model that I've been using runs `720 x 540` at approximately 25fps.
-This new model runs the same resolution at about 9fps.
-You'd probably need to wait a couple generations of GPUs before you could get playable frame rates with the model as is.

 ![few_shot_mosaic](..\images\in-game-style-transfer-experiments\part-1\few_shot_mosaic.gif)

-## Options for Optimization
+The `fast_neural_style` model I've been using runs `720 x 540` at approximately 25fps.
+This new model runs the same resolution at about 9fps.
+You'd probably need to wait a few generations of GPUs before you could get playable frame rates with the model as is.
+It would take some insane optimization to make this viable for in-game style transfer.

 ## Unity's Implementation: First Impressions